 Before joining the Rosenbaum Law Group as an attorney, Aaron worked for six years as a paralegal at our firm.
-During this time he made a goal of personally representing victims as an attorney.
-He attended the Willamette University College of Law where he served as the Editor in Chief of the Willamette Law Review and graduated Magna Cum Laude.
+During this time he observed and recognized the powerful role lawyers can play in obtaining justice for people whose lives are turned upside down because of another person's negligence.
+He attended the Willamette University College of Law with the goal of becoming a lawyer who helps people, not corporations like insurance companies.
+At Willamette, he served as the Editor in Chief of the Willamette Law Review and graduated Magna Cum Laude.
 Because of the above, Aaron possesses a unique blend of legal, practical, and administrative experience that enables him to effectively represent his clients.

 Since rejoining the Rosenbaum Law Group, Aaron has successfully represented hundreds of victims in their claims against insurance companies or wrongdoers.
 He believes his representation should provide three primary benefits to his clients: 1) navigating the complicated and confusing world of insurance claims on their behalf; 2) placing his clients in the best possible position to focus on recovering from their physical, mental, and emotional injuries; and 3) maximizing the compensation his clients obtain from the wrongdoer's insurance company.

 Outside the office, Aaron enjoys spending time with his family; reading; cooking; playing futsal and soccer; riding his bike and hiking; and rooting for the Timbers, Arsenal Football Club, and Denver Broncos.
 RCTID.

 - Colorado State University, BA, 2003

 - Willamette University College of Law, JD, 2014

 - Car crashes

 - Trucking crashes